frontenddogma/css-optimization-basics/manuscript/production.md

 # Production Optimization

-For production, we usually take care of all things that are good for end users.
+For production, we usually take care of all the things that are good for end users.
 Software can handle much of this.
 Some things, however, we benefit from doing ourselves.
 For example, we can get into the habit of writing more minimal CSS (as with omitting leading `0`’s).
 Or, in static environments, we can work with a single style sheet (to keep the number of requests low and to avoid future HTML changes), without resorting to tools.

 ## Performance